Book Series

 Contemporary Anthropology of Religion Book Series

-SAR, with Palgrave Macmillan, offers the Contemporary Anthropology of Religion Series dedicated to strengthening existing research trends in the anthropology of religion, while reaching out to a whole new audience.
-The series editors are Don Seeman (dseeman “at” emory.edu) and Hillary Kaell (hillary.kaell “at” concordia.ca).
+SAR, with Palgrave Macmillan, offers the Contemporary Anthropology of Religion Series, which is dedicated to strengthening existing research in the anthropology of religion, while exploring new directions.
+The series editors are Hillary Kaell (McGill University, Canada), Sowparnika Balaswaminathan (Concordia University, Canada), and David Kloos (Royal Netherlands Institute of Southeast Asian and Caribbean Studies, The Netherlands).

 Books in the Series